← Back to Blog

 Never stop at the keyword itself.
 Instead of just adding “automation,” connect it to something you built or improved.
 Instead of just adding “stakeholder management,” show who you worked with and what changed because of it.

 That is the fastest way to make the ATS and the recruiter agree.
-For a faster workflow, use JD Fit Analysis together with the main ATS Resume Guide.
+For a faster workflow, use JD Fit Analysis together with the main ATS Resume Guide, then run Resume Review to clean up bullets and structure.

 Related reads